-English 4 credits Mathematics 3 credits 3 credits Science 3 credits Social Studies Foreign Language 3 credits Physical Education 2 credits Fine Arts/ Performing Arts 2 credits Other Electives 10 credits
+Enalish 4 credits Mathematics 3 credits Science 3 credits Social Studies 3 credits 3 credits Foreign Language Physical Education 2 credits Fine Arts/ Performing Arts 2 credits Other Electives 10 credits

 TOTAL CREDITS 30 out of 32 possible

 Additionally, all students must demonstrate a commitment to service.
 Students in grades 11 and 12 will design an Impact project that culminates in a presentation in their senior year which is a graduation requirement.